Basster/Symfony-Serializer-Collector-PoC/README.md

 * All Normalizers will get decorated with TraceableNormalizers in `src/DependencyInjection/SerializerDebugPass.php`
   * All TraceableNormalizers will get tagged with `debug.normalizer`.
 * The `src/Serializer/SerializerDataCollector.php` collects all serializations, deserializations, normalizations & denormalizations from all services with the `debug.normalizer` tag.

+## Feedback

+Feel free to post some feedback via Issues.